 Medical cannabis has achieved wide acceptance in the medical community as a legitimate course of treatment for illnesses such as glaucoma, childhood seizures, bipolar disorder, schizophrenia, PTSD, weight loss during chemotherapy, and many others.
 Cannabis is still federally prohibited as a Schedule I drug, and while it is unclear how the current administration will address recreational use, it has signaled that it will not interfere with the medical side of the industry in states where cannabis has been made legal via referendum.

-Changes regarding public perception of marijuana is changing as fast as the industry is expanding across the country, not only in widespread acceptance of the plant’s medical uses, but also the ever-evolving industry standard for a newly legal market.
+Public perception of marijuana is changing as fast as the industry is expanding across the country, not only in widespread acceptance of the plant’s medical uses, but also the ever-evolving industry standard for a newly legal market.
 This change in attitude has been marked across the political and demographic spectrum, and as usual, Missouri represents mainstream sentiment.
 According to FM3 polling data, 65% of likely voters in November 2018 would support a strong medical marijuana law in the Show-Me State.
 On the national level, polls consistently show 80% support for medical cannabis and overall trends suggest that total legalization is a very real future possibility.

 24 states and the District of Columbia currently allow for whole plant medical marijuana, and an additional 15 states – including Missouri – have passed legislation allowing for CBD oil isolated from the cannabis plant.
 Eight states have outright legalized marijuana production and consumption for adult use, and widespread favorability toward criminal justice reform has led to a cascade of depenalization laws across the country in the last few years.